PromaChow/furryaide/README.md

 In the Furryaide application, the services are composable.
 For instance, the `requestAdoption` service allows customers to browse pets, select a pet for adoption, and submit the necessary questionnaires.
 This service utilizes shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the customer,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service, `getAllPets` provided by the `Pet`, `getQuestion` from the  `Questionnaire` service.

 On the other hand, the `approveAdoption` service enables pet relinquishers to review submitted questionnaires, approve adoption requests, and manage the adoption process.
 This service also leverages shared functionalities such as `validateToken` provided by `JWTAuth` to verify the identity of the pet relinquisher,`checkPermission` provided by `Permissions` service to ensure they have the necessary permissions to access this service.

+**Some things to be noted-**
+- We promised to develop an adoption service where the Customer will be able to login and request adoption and the Relinquisher will be able to approve the requests.
+- We did not promise profile management or notification services to be integrated.
+Hence, we did not explicitly handle those in our scenerio for now.
+Even though, we have developed Notification Utility service, we did not develop a task service to integrate it with any Entity Service.
+- We believe the developed services fulfill the basic requirements or functionalities to get a Pet Adoption application up and running.
+Hence, we do think we have developed the functionalities we have promised.
+- We have additionally developed Customer and PetRelinquisher services in somewhat incomplete way.
+We did not mention in our scenerio before.
+The reason is we developed it keeping User Profile Management in mind.
+But since we have not promised it, we did not intergate the services.
+Moreover, since our entire system is role based we do not think extra services specifying roles like Customer and PetRelinquisher is necessary for our scenerio.

 From the marking perspective, 50% was allocated if we could show we can run a service successfully.
 So, for that, we are going to add screenshots of the `User` service because we have developed it the very first.
 # Service Execution Proof